Miles Taylor spoke out against Trump as ‘Anonymous.’ Now he’s gone public and is hiding out.

 In late October, Taylor went even further, revealing himself in a Medium post, after more than a year of furious speculation and repeated denials, as “Anonymous,” the author of a much-discussed 2018 op-ed in the New York Times describing a stealth understory of resistance inside the Trump administration made up of officials bent on frustrating the president’s most ridiculous and dangerous instincts.

-At the same, Taylor fessed to writing the 2019 book, “A Warning,” which presented an even darker portrait of a president who had turned out to be nearly impossible to restrain.
+At the same time, Taylor fessed to writing the 2019 book, “A Warning,” which presented an even darker portrait of a president who had turned out to be nearly impossible to restrain.
 Trump has talked of a nefarious “deep state” conspiracy of career government operators determined to topple him.
 Taylor has a different take, saying a “steady state” of political appointees and career employees were intent on stopping the president from harming the country.

 In the weeks since Taylor’s self-induced unmasking, he has shuffled between at least 10 undisclosed locations, he says, bunking in private homes and hotels after receiving a deluge of death threats.
 Haters on the political right despise him, nudged along by Trump calling him a “traitor.”
 Haters on the left demean him for staying more than two years in an administration they consider corrupt and amoral, and for working at a Homeland Security Department notable for its inhumane immigration policies — positions that he says he did not support and sought to soften.